acc-trainings/SpringBoot-OpenShift-Training/README.md

 # Customer API
-1. Continue to code further on your branch in Customer API code.
+1. Continue to code further on your branch in Customer API code to add call to Mongo DB.
-1. Follow instructions provided in the session.
+2. Follow guidelines provided in the session.